Recycling Program Requirements

 At least once a year, solid waste and recyclables collectors must provide a statement of service to either: 1) the property manager who will be responsible for delivering the information to each and every tenant or customer, or 2) directly to each and every tenant or customer.
 This is a minimum level of service.
 The statement must contain specific information about the recycling services available to them and instructions about where and how to recycle.

-A solid waste collector or recycling service provider must provide 30 days’ notice to affected customers and the Director of the Division of Disposal and Resource Recovery (DSWDRR) when any service or collection schedule is altered, including the introduction of single-stream service.
+A solid waste collector or recycling service provider must provide 30 days’ notice to affected customers and the Deputy Director of the Solid Waste Management Program when any service or collection schedule is altered, including the introduction of single-stream service.

 Single-stream recycling collection